calebl42/cv-maker/README.md

 # CV Maker

-This is a website for building your own CV/Resume.
+A website for building your own CV/Resume
 - Made with React (and React-pdf)
 - Deployed with Vercel